Kobo Inc.: Emerging Writer Prize

-The Kobo Emerging Writer Prize awards three first-time Canadian authors with CAD 10,000 each.
+The Kobo Emerging Writer Prize awards three first-time Canadian authors with Ca$10,000 each.
 The awards are given in three categories, Literary Fiction, Nonfiction, and Genre Fiction, with the genre selection changing each year.
 Traditionally published, and self-published books are eligible, and authors receive marketing and communications support during their winning year.

-In 2021, the award’s seventh year, the winning authors were: Michelle Good, author of Five Little Indians (Fiction); Eternity Martis, author of They Said This Would Be Fun (Nonfiction); and Emily Hepditch, author of The Woman in the Attic (Mystery).
+In 2021, the award's seventh year, the winning authors were: Michelle Good, author of Five Little Indians (Fiction); Eternity Martis, author of They Said This Would Be Fun (Nonfiction); and Emily Hepditch, author of The Woman in the Attic (Mystery).

 At the same time as the Libra 2, the Kobo Sage was also introduced as a new top model.
 It has an 8" E-Ink Carta 1200 display with a resolution of 1440 × 1920 pixels and 32 GB internal memory.
 A Bluetooth module and a USB-C port have also been installed.
 In addition, as with the Elipsa, it is possible to capture notes on the device with a stylus.

 Sales and market share

 Kobo sells its devices online and through physical retail channels.
 The company's strategic partnerships have included Cheung Kong Holdings, WHSmith, Whitcoulls, FNAC, Livraria Cultura, and Eslite Bookstore.
 Kobo partnered with Australian online bookseller Booktopia and also has a programme partnering with independent bookstores to sell their devices.

-In 2012, Wired named Kobo as the "only global competitor to Amazon [in the eBook market]" with over 20 % of the worldwide market.
+In 2012, Wired named Kobo as the "only global competitor to Amazon [in the eBook market]" with over 20% of the worldwide market.

 Kobo Inc. released eBook reading data collected from over 21 million readers worldwide in 2014.
-Some of the data said that only 45 % of UK readers finished the bestselling eBook The Goldfinch.
+Some of the data said that only 45% of UK readers finished the bestselling eBook The Goldfinch.

-As of August 2018, Amazon's Kindle eReader had an 83.6% share of the U.S. eReader market while Kobo had a 13.4 % share.
+As of August 2018, Amazon's Kindle eReader had an 83.6% share of the U.S. eReader market while Kobo had a 13.4% share.